CIM Alto Minho held the last Stakeholders meeting of the first phase of the CultRinG project

-Cultural Routes of the Council of Europe have been established for the past 31 years, stressing the importance of European identities.
-The Enlarged Partial Agreement on Cultural Routes currently comprises 33 routes contributing to protection and development of natural and cultural heritage.
+Cultural Routes of the Council of Europe have been established since 1987, stressing the importance of European identities.
+The Enlarged Partial Agreement on Cultural Routes currently comprises 31 routes contributing to protection and development of natural and cultural heritage.
 Cultural Routes are used as powerful tools to promote and preserve EU’s shared and diverse cultural identities, as well as provide a better understanding of the history of Europe through inter-regional exchanges of people, ideas and cultures.

 The impacts of Cultural Routes on SMEs’ innovation and competitiveness have showed that they are: